How to remove all logs and restore the default configuration

 To export the current config, refer to How to Save an Entire Configuration for Import into Another Palo Alto Networks Device.

-To factory default a device from Maintenance Mode, refer to How to Factory Reset a Palo Alto Networks Device.
+For instructions on how to Factory Reset a firewall see, How to Factory Reset a Palo Alto Networks Device.